-If a matter is withdrawn in accordance with Part 3 or Part 5 of this Policy, the Police Prosecutor must record the reason for withdrawal on CMFMS or COPS as a Failed Prosecution Report.
+If a matter is withdrawn in accordance with pt 3 or pt 5 of this document, the Police Prosecutor must record the reason for withdrawal on CMFMS as a Failed Prosecution Report.

-The Police Prosecutor will include the name of the officer authorising the withdrawal in the Failed Prosecution Report.
+The Police Prosecutor will include the name of the officer authorising the withdrawal in the Failed Prosecution Report, and an RMS document number (if it exists).